smindel/silverstripe-gis/docs/en/WebFeatureService.md

-# Smindel\GIS\Control\GeoJsonService
+# Smindel\GIS\Control\WebFeatureService (experiemental)

-The configuration of the GeoJsonService applies to all GeoJSON Services you expose.
+The configuration of the WebFeatureService applies to all WFS you expose.
 They can be overwritten in [your DataObject classes](DataObject-Example.md).

+## Disclaimer

+This service is not yet fully implemented.
+It supports the DescribeFeatureType and GetFeature operations, the GetCapabilities operation is missing.
+Leaflet works without it.

+Filters are implemented the same as in the GeoJson and WMS and *not* according to WFS.
+This will be fixed soon.
+Currently

+Transactions are not yet implemented.

 ## Configuration